 In November of 2013, Typhoon Haiyan hit the Philippines.
 To answer the question of how Jehovah’s Witnesses treat their congregants during such difficult times, consider a video posted on the official website of Jehovah’s Witnesses, JW.org, which can be found here.
 This video is a shameful example of how those in the religion “prepare” for such disasters and “help” their congregants.

-In that video, the men of the organization look very busy supposedly preparing for the oncoming disaster, but the video then later reveals that many of their followers were attending their weekly meeting at the Kingdom Hall when the police had ordered everyone to evacuate.
-Another group had run to another Kingdom Hall, perhaps thinking it would be more secure, but 22 of them died that night, including the entire family of one young woman except for her younger brother.
-One might rightly wonder, if they were so busy preparing beforehand, why didn’t they have a better plan in place for protecting and evacuating their own people?
+In that video above, the men of the organization look very busy, supposedly preparing for the oncoming disaster.
+However, the video later reveals that many of their followers were attending their weekly meeting at the Kingdom Hall when the police had ordered everyone to evacuate.
+Another group had run to another Kingdom Hall for shelter, perhaps thinking it would be more secure, but 22 of them died that night, including the entire family of one young woman, except for her younger brother.
+One might rightly wonder, if those men were so busy preparing beforehand, why didn’t they have a better plan in place for protecting and evacuating their own people?
 What’s with all the maps and pushpins on the board in front of them, and worried looks?
 I can’t help but wonder if this was all for show.